 Define Client Bridge from the Radios tab within the configuration Profile.
-At least one radio on the Client Bridge AP must be specified as Client Bridge.
-The second radio can forward traffic.
-You can continue to configure the second AP radio as dedicated WLAN, radio share, or sensor, depending on the
+Only one radio can be configured as a Client Bridge.
+This can be either radio.
+Regardless of which radio is configured as the

-AP model type.
+Client Bridge, both radios will continue to provide service.
 All ExtremeWireless 11ax APs are supported, provided that the AP operational mode is configured for a Centralized site.
-Both the Client Bridge AP and the infrastructure AP must be an 11ax AP model: AP3xx, AP4xx, and AP5xx.
-AP39xx are not supported.
+Both the Client Bridge AP and the infrastructure AP must be an 11ax AP model: AP3xx, AP4xx, and AP5xx or the AP410C or AP460C.